pdfmm/pdfmm/README.md

 It is expected to converge to a stable API as soon as the review process is completed.
 See [API Stability](https://github.com/podofo/podofo/wiki/API-Stability) for more details.

-## Tools
+## PoDoFo Tools

 PoDoFo tools are still available in the source [tree](https://github.com/podofo/podofo/) but are currently untested and unmaintained.
 It's currently not recommended to include them in software distributions.
+If you want to build them make sure to bootstrap the CMake project with ```-DPODOFO_ENABLE_TOOLS=TRUE```.
+Tools are already enabled in the playground.

 ## TODO